gorkemunuvar/Hostpital-Rest-Api/README.md

 # Hospital Rest Api

-This projest was intented to deliver as a freelance project but has been canceled by the client.
+This project was intented to deliver as a freelance project but has been canceled by the client.
 Now, source code is here.

 ## About